-The tragedy of the Grenfell Tower fire in West London this week has certainly underlined the importance of health and safety - be it in business or in our homes.
+The tragedy of the Grenfell Tower fire in West London underlined the importance of health and safety - be it in business or in our homes.

-At least 30 people are confirmed dead, after the blaze which is believed to have started on the 4th floor, ripped through the 24 storey building in the early hours of Wednesday morning.
-Grenfell Tower is home to around 500 residents.
+At least 30 people were confirmed dead, after the blaze which is believed to have started on the 4th floor, ripped through the 24 storey building in the early hours of the morning.
+Grenfell Tower was home to around 500 residents.

-- At least 24 people are being treated in hospital, with 12 in a critical condition
+- At least 24 people were treated in hospital, with 12 in a critical condition

 - More than 70 people still remain unaccounted for

-- Investigations are now in place to try and determine the cause of the fire as speculation mounts over the construction of the building
+- Investigations are ongoing to try and determine the cause of the fire

 - It is thought that the cheaper cladding that covered the outside of Grenfell Tower added to the speed in which the fire spread

-As anger rises, locals of Grenfell Tower are starting to demand answers and one question that seems to be on everybody's mind - Could this tragedy have been avioded had tougher fire safety measures been in place when the tower was refurbished last year?
+As anger rises, locals of Grenfell Tower are starting to demand answers and one question that seems to be on everybody's mind - Could this tragedy have been avoided had tougher fire safety measures been in place when the tower was refurbished?

 Of course, there are health and safety regulations in place that all businesses need to adhere to, but some follow it better than others.

-Follow these tips and put health and safety practices at the heart of your company:
+Tips to put health & safety at the heart of your company